Cyber attacks are rampant

-An organization has many types of internal controls, of which two important ones are detective controls and corrective controls.
+An organisation has many types of internal controls, of which two important ones are detective controls and corrective controls.
 As their names imply, detective controls are responsible for noticing signs of bad activity, and corrective controls are the mechanisms by which that bad activity can be stopped in its tracks.
-Most elements of an organization’s “security stack” serve as either detective controls or corrective controls, and some do both.
+Most elements of an organisation’s “security stack” serve as either detective controls or corrective controls, and some do both.

-The challenge is that most of the detective and corrective components in an organization’s security stack are not well integrated.
+The challenge is that most of the detective and corrective components in an organisation’s security stack are not well integrated.
 Even though all of your company’s controls may be working as designed, they’re not communicating with one another, creating gaps in coverage and delays in response times.
 Sophisticated attackers exploit these gaps and delays to proliferate within your network and exfiltrate your data.

 A new approach is needed to effectively defend against modern cyber attacks.
-Central to this approach is the notion that these various crucial elements of an organization’s security arsenal need to be integrated and work together in a well-orchestrated and unified manner.
+Central to this approach is the notion that these various crucial elements of an organisation’s security arsenal need to be integrated and work together in a well-orchestrated and unified manner.